Project Veritas: Bernie Sanders Field Organizer Suggests Gulags to Help 'Nazified' Trump Voters

 “[The] greatest way to break a fucking billionaire of their privilege and their idea that their superior, go and break rocks for 12 hours a day.
 You’re now a working class person and you’re going to fucking learn what the means, right?”

 The video also shows Jurek warning that Milwaukee, host of this year’s Democrat National Convention, will “burn” if Sanders fails to win the party’s nomination.
-“If Bernie doesn’t get the nomination or it goes to a second round at the DNC convention, fucking Milwaukee,” says Jurek.
+“If Bernie doesn’t get the nomination or it goes to a second round at the DNC convention, fucking Milwaukee will burn,” says Jurek.
 “It’ll start in Milwaukee and then when the police push back on that, other cites will fucking [explode].”

 The footage concludes with Jurek issuing the chilling prediction that Milwaukee could see riots akin to the 1968 convention in Chicago, where left-wing activists engaged in violent riots in the streets.
 “Be ready to be in Milwaukee for the DNC convention.
 We’re going to make [1968] look like a fucking girl’s scout fucking cookout,” warns the Sanders field organizer.
 “The cops are going to be the ones fucking beaten in Milwaukee.”